-Sprint to begin charging $10 Premium Data fee to all smartphonesAlex Wagner - Senior News Editor
+Sprint to begin charging $10 Premium Data fee to all smartphonesAlex Wagner - Editorial Director of News and Content

 Sprint's been charging a $10 Premium Data fee to owners of 4G-capable smartphones for some time now, but today the carrier announced that non-4G device owners will soon be getting in on the extra fee fun, too.
 Hidden within a press release titled "Smartphones Drive Wireless Data Explosion," Sprint announced today that they'll be charging a $10 per month Premium Data add-on to all 3G smartphones beginning January 30th.
 Sprint says that the extra charge will help their network keep up with the demands of data-hungry smartphones.
 If you're already a Sprint smartphone customer, you won't be charged for Premium Data until you either upgrade or activate a new smartphone.
 The full press release is ready and waiting for you down below.